markonikovic/globalBondTraining/README.md

 - keep an eye on the drivers/rides/statuses.
 - if necessary reach to the driver to check the status if something is strange.
-- manual *FOU* is more tricky, because without limoanywhere it's harder to follow what is going on.
+- manual *FOT* is more tricky, because without limoanywhere it's harder to follow what is going on.

 ---